Information regarding the use of PStill on Linux

 Run PStill on current Linux versions:

-The 64bit and 32bit versions of PStill are currently built on Ubuntu 16 LTS and should work on most recent distributions.
+1.90.32 is build on Ubuntu 20 LTS, only the 64bit version is provided.
+For the older 1.90.08 version 64bit and 32bit versions of PStill are built on Ubuntu 16 LTS and should also work on most recent distributions.
 The archive contains both versions.
 Using the x64 version 'pstill64' is recommended.

 If you still want to use the 32bit version 'pstill32':